Volkmann ischemic contracture

 The injury that usually causes this condition is an elbow fracture in children.
 Other conditions that can cause increased pressure in the forearm include:

-The main symptom is pain that does not improve with rest or pain medications, and continues to get worse with time.
-If the pressure is allowed to continue, there will be:
+The main symptom is pain that does not improve with rest or pain medicines, and continues to get worse with time.
+If the pressure continues, there will be:

 Paleness of the skin